WillPapper/Haptic-iOS/README.md

 ### Design Considerations
 Only 13% of the visually impared market is fully blind, which means that we have to design an experience that uses AI that augments physical and digital experiences for broad spectrum of users, some who are fully visually impaired and others who are less.
 As such, it will be important to design an experience that uses a wide range of sensory experiences including:

-1. Auditory: Includes web and text to speech as well as other auditory based cues
+1. Auditory: Includes image and text to speech as well as other auditory based cues
-2. Tactile: Touch-based cues
+2. Tactile: Touch-based cues to
 3. Visual: Basic and/or varying level of visual object cues

 ### Technology Considerations